Madssb44/School/1. Semester/Subjects/Project management/2025-oct-24/curiosity.md

+# Curiosity

-Self reflection & identification on my daily life:
+## Self reflection & identification on my daily life:

 While there of course is a lot of things you can reflect on i wanted to focus on one of them i have been having some problems with recently after i stopped working for the first time because of stress.
 Before i got stressed and had a really rough period i had a wonderful relationship with food and cooking in general, i was always excited to try new recipes,